k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17a_task_target_component_entities.md

 - Target environment name.
 - Actions to perform on the target environment.

-When you start the task creation with the Target component, for example: a delete task, you must set the task's Business entity:
+When you start the task creation with the Target component, e.g., a delete task, you must set the task's Business entity:

 ![target example1](images/task_target_component_delete_only.png)